Stefy-M/Notes-/JS Notes.md

 ## Variables

--can be assigned to functions
+- Can be assigned to functions

 E.g: